-This is a win-win situation, according to Sroczynski, because Zalewski gets to work on a project he is passionate about, knowing CERDEC will apply it when it is successful.
+This is a win-win situation, according Sroczynski, because Zalewski gets to work on a project he is passionate about, knowing CERDEC will apply it when it is successful.
 CERDEC will benefit from having a more advanced, more reliable test fixture.

-Next, he was accepted into the Student Temporary Employment Program, or STEP, a flexible, one-year program with pay for high school and college students who are either enrolled or accepted for enrollment as degree-seeking students.
+Next, he was accepted into the Student Temporary Employment Program, a flexible, one-year program with pay for high school and college students who are either enrolled or accepted for enrollment as degree-seeking students.

-"I definitely recommend these programs to other engineering students around the country," Zalewski said.
+"I definitely recommend these programs to other engineering students around the country," said Zalewski.
 "Each of them offers a wide range of hands-on experiences that can be applied to more than one specialty, so over the past five years, I've experienced things that most college engineering students only wish they could.
 The programs have given me an edge in the classroom and helped me define the direction I wish to pursue."

 Ryan said CERDEC has a vested interest as an institution in making every program participant "the best engineer possible."

-"We hope that his [Zalewski's] experiences here will help him to produce quality designs, efficient processes and effective products," said Ryan, "and we hope that it prepares him to one day be not just a manager, but a better manager.
+"We hope that his (Zalewski's) experiences here will help him to produce quality designs, efficient processes and effective products," said Ryan, "and we hope that it prepares him to one day be not just a manager, but a better manager.
 That's why we try from the very beginning to make the students 'better employees.'"

 Blohm said the Army's research and development community has a lot to offer those interested in science, math and engineering.